 Most credit accepted from another college or university is evaluated by the Office of Admissions to determine equivalent courses at The University of Texas at Austin.
 For some transferred courses, especially in the fine arts, credit is accepted but no specific University equivalency is assigned.
 If, for example, a student has completed 12 semester hours of transferable coursework in studio art at another institution, the Office of Admissions may accept the work only as 12 semester hours of unspecified credit in art.
 The same will often be true for courses in design, theatre and dance, and music.

-Unspecified transfer credit outside the student’s major is evaluated by the Office of the Dean, Student Affairs during the degree audit process described in the Degree Audit section.
-For unspecified transfer credit within the student’s major, however, the student must seek a transfer evaluation from the designated advisor in art and art history, music, theatre and dance, or design and creative technologies.
-The advisor will identify courses in the major that are equivalent to University courses and forward his or her written recommendation to the Office of the Dean, Student Affairs.
+Unspecified transfer credit both within and outside the student’s major is evaluated by the Office of the Dean, Student Affairs during the degree audit process described in the Degree Audit section.
+The Student Affairs Office, with assistance from departmental faculty and academic advisors, will identify courses in the major that are appropriate equivalencies.

 Transfer credit in music performance may not be counted toward a degree in music until the student has completed additional music performance coursework at the University.